Phantom (character): Kit Walker, the 21st Phantom

 The 21st Phantom's birth name is Kit Walker, as was the name of many of the Phantoms before him.
 Kit was born in Skull Cave and spent his first years in the jungle of Bangalla.
 His mother, Maud Thorne McPatrick, who had previously worked as Rita Hayworth's stunt double, was born in Mississippi, where Kit was sent to study when he was 12 years old, living with his aunt Lucy and uncle Jasper in the town of Clarksville, Missouri.

 Here, he met his wife-to-be, Diana Palmer.
 Kit was an extremely talented sportsman and was predicted to become the world champion in many different events (even knocking out the world heavyweight boxing champion in a sparring match when the champion visited Clarksville).
-Despite the opportunity to choose practically any career he wanted, Kit faithfully returned to Bengalla to take over the role of the Phantom when he received word from Guran that his father was dying from a knife-wound.
+Despite the opportunity to choose practically any career he wanted, Kit faithfully returned to Bengalla to take over the role of the Phantom when he received word from Guran that his father was dying from a knife wound.

 One of Kit's first missions as the Phantom was to find his father's killer, Rama Singh, who had betrayed and murdered the 20th Phantom by first helping him to blow up a fleet of ships owned by the Singh Brotherhood, only to then stab him in the back, stealing his special gunbelt in the process.
 The 21st Phantom eventually found him and reclaimed the belt at the island of Gullique, but before he could avenge his father and bring the killer to jail, the desperate Rama blew up his lair, killing himself and his henchmen in the process.

-The Phantom has two animal helpers, a mountain wolf named Devil and a horse named Hero.
-He also has a trained falcon named Fraka.
+The Phantom has several animal helpers: the mountain wolf Devil, the horse Hero, and the falcon Fraka.
 From 1962 on, The Phantom raised an orphan named "Rex King", who was later revealed to be the prince of the kingdom of Baronkhan.
 He also has two dolphins named Solomon and Nefertiti, and numerous other animals kept on the island of Eden.

 In 1978, he married his sweetheart, Diana Palmer, who works at the United Nations.
 The Phantom and Diana have two children, Kit and Heloise.
 His chief aide and ally is Guran, chief of the local pygmy Bandar tribe, who are the only tribe to know the Phantom's true nature.
-Guran is the Phantom's best friend since childhood and a supporter of his cause.
+Guran has been the Phantom's best friend since childhood and a supporter of his cause.
 Other allies of the 21st Phantom include Doctor Axel, a Scandinavian doctor working in Bangalla, and Miss Tagama, the African teacher of Rex, Kit and Heloise.